 - an interview between the Employability Intervention Officer and the young person - to give them in-depth information about the course

 - the courses begins in the new school term (some bespoke courses run at different times of the year)

 Young people will have the opportunity to gain experience and build on their confidence, and may receive a referral from their course tutors while they build on their employability skills.

 Transport for all courses is fully covered.
 It is the young person’s responsibility to catch up on any work they may have missed.

-In previous years we have seen many young people gain qualifications which have allowed them to move straight into employment, and successfully complete work experience placements leading to further training or work.
-Additionally, many young people have moved into their senior phase at secondary school, or taken part in Activity Agreements.
-Insert link to the Activity Agreements page here.
+In previous years many young people gained qualifications which allowed them to move straight into employment, and successfully complete work experience placements leading to further training or work.

 Senior Phase courses are on a Tuesday or Thursday afternoon.